TechhDan/Tracking-Locations-API/Readme.md

 ---

 ## Integrations
-Discover how to integrate to FourKites platform right from your popular framework or platform, and the tools we provide to enhance your FourKites experience.
+Discover how to integrate to FourKites platform right from your popular framework or platform, checking the integration samples we made to enhance your FourKites experience.

-> The majority of the examples here were developed using the [Vanilla Software](https://en.wikipedia.org/wiki/Vanilla_software "Vanilla software - Wikipedia") concept (pure code) and are referred as `resources`, but a few other examples may be posted using other concepts, like [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming "Object-oriented programming - Wikipedia") for example.
+> The majority of the examples here are developed using the [Vanilla Software](https://en.wikipedia.org/wiki/Vanilla_software "Vanilla software - Wikipedia") concept (pure code) and are referred as `resources`, but a few other examples may be posted using other concepts, like [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming "Object-oriented programming - Wikipedia") for example.

 ---